All Access Pass 50% Off — Limited Time

 Purpose

-Think of it as your project’s control panel — you can adjust how tasks are categorized and tracked before you start planning.
+Think of it as your project control panel.
+You decide how tasks are categorized and tracked before you start planning.

 Why It Works

-The Setup Tab ensures every project you manage starts with a consistent structure.
+By defining priorities and statuses up front, every project starts with a consistent structure.

 Try This in Your Template